CONSTITUTION OF THE HARTNELL COLLEGE ACADEMIC SENATE

 Section 2.
 Terms of Office for Senators

-Senate members shall serve terms of two years, with one-half of the members being replaced each year.
-Senators may be re-elected.
+Senate members shall serve terms of two years.
+Senators may be re-elected for multiple terms.

 Section 3.
 Declaring a Senate Seat Vacant

-If a Senate seat is declared vacant, the division dean shall be notified and requested to hold a special election at the next meeting of that division.
-The new Senator will complete the unexpired term of the Senator he or she is replacing.
+If a Senate seat is declared vacant, faculty members in the Meta Major/area shall be notified and a replacement election will take place.
+The new Senator will complete the unexpired term of the Senator being replaced.

-Should a Senator be unable to attend Senate meetings because of special circumstances, the Senator shall send written notification to the Steering Committee requesting that the division dean hold a special election to select a temporary replacement.
+Should a Senator be unable to attend Senate meetings because of special circumstances, the Senator shall send written notification to the Steering Committee requesting that the Meta Major/area hold a special election to select a temporary replacement.
 Such requests must be made prior to reaching the number of absences required to declare the seat vacant as described above.

 ARTICLE V. OFFICERS